A Look at Gender Discrimination Against Women

 Childhood Stereotyping Begins the Challenges for Business Women

 Discrimination against women starts at birth.
 Gender lines are drawn early, and exclusions for women continue throughout adulthood.
 These constant messages may lead to a false belief that women do not belong in the corporate world.

 We Are All Born Into a World Filled With Stereotypes

 From the moment we are conceived, both boys and girls are subjected to stereotypes.
 The baby aisle in stores is filled with blue blankets and clothes for boys, while adjacent aisles are filled with pink for girls.
-A few stores (Target, is one example) are slowly starting to steer away from gender-focused marketing but stereotypes still persist.
+A few stores (for example, Target) are slowly starting to steer away from gender-focused marketing, but stereotypes still persist.

 Challenges in the form of discrimination for women begin in childhood as young girls may be brought up to believe that they are only suited for certain professions or, in some cases, only to serve as wives and mothers.

 Gender lines are drawn early, and exclusions for women continue throughout adulthood.

 Studies show that teachers still give more time and attention in math and science to boys while giving more to girls in language arts.
 Since math and science are vital skills for many male-dominated professions, like medicine, engineering, and architecture, does this encourage little girls to focus on other areas of learning?
 The divergence in academic path girls and boys choose after elementary would seem to indicate, yes.